Faculty Based at the IHSP

 Office: Charles Meredith House, Room 303

 David Wright is Professor of History and Canada Research Chair in the History of Health Policy.
 He received his BA and MA in History from McGill University and his DPhil (in History) from the University of Oxford.
 As a post-doctoral research fellow at Oxford he specialized in the history of health and medicine before being appointed Wellcome Trust Lecturer in the History of Medicine at the University of Nottingham.
 In 1999, David returned to Canada to become the Hannah Chair in the History of Medicine at McMaster University, a cross-appointment between the medical school and the History department (1999-2011).
-David recently returned to McGill and has a cross appointment in the Department of History.
-He has two areas of research expertise: the history of mental disorders (including the history of mental hospitals); and, secondly, the transnational migration of physicians in the second half of the twentieth century.
+David returned to McGill in 2011 and is cross appointed to the Department of History and Classical Studies (Faculty of Arts), where he served as Chair of Department from 2015-18.
+He has two broad areas of research expertise: the history of mental disorders (including the history of mental hospitals); and, secondly, the history of Medicare in Canada as understood ina 'transnational' framework of Globalization.

 For CV, publications, and more information, click here.